Ororura/Fastest-hopper/README.md

 # **ENG**
-# Fastest Hopper is designed to control the speed of vanilla hoppers in Minecraft.
+# Fastest Hopper is designed to control the speed of vanilla hoppers in Minecraft 1.19.4.

 **Function description:**